Gulf menhaden: Diet

 Gulf menhaden are filter feeders, meaning that they collect food by filtering water through modifications of the branchial apparatus (gill or branchial arches and gill rakers).
 Like Atlantic menhaden, Gulf menhaden's diet depends on the size of their gill rakers, which change as menhaden age.
 Larval gulf menhaden feed primary on zooplankton because the rakers are not well developed.
-The juveniles, which generally correspond to when they are under the age of 1, feed on phytoplankton.
-As they age and their gill rakers fully developed, menhaden shift their diet to primarily consume zooplankton.
+The juveniles, which generally correspond to when they are under the age of one, feed on phytoplankton.
+As they age and their gill rakers fully develop, menhaden shift their diet to primarily consume zooplankton.

 Life cycle

 Spawning occurs offshore in winter (October–March).
 Eggs and larvae are pelagic and are carried into estuarine nursery areas via prevailing currents.
 As a result, migration at this stage can be lengthy, and populations of Gulf menhaden throughout the Gulf of Mexico are generally thought to comprise a single genetic stock.

 Relationship with humans

 Commercial fishery

 The Gulf menhaden fishery is one of the largest in the United States.
 In 2013, the fishery supported four of the nation's top ten ports by volume of landings.
 Gulf menhaden are harvested primarily for fish meal and fish oil based products.
 A much smaller number of menhaden are caught for use as bait.
 In addition to being one of the largest fisheries in the US, the Gulf menhaden fishery has also been recognized internationally for its sustainability.

-The fishery's sustainability has also been certified by independent organizations.
 Friend of the Sea, an international seafood sustainability certification program, has recognized both the Atlantic menhaden and Gulf menhaden fisheries as sustainable.
-This is both due to the healthy status of the stock as well as the fishery's low levels of bycatch, which it achieves with the use of purse seine nets.
+This is due to what they say is the healthy status of the stock as well as the fishery's low levels of bycatch, which it achieves with the use of purse seine nets.